IBM/industry-solns-tech2025-ai-lab/docs/lab/lab-partb-notebook-walkthrough-exec-2n3.md

 (SGD).
 We then use the function defined in Cell 3 to initiate a conversation with this fine-tuned model.
 The goal is to highlight some limitations of the base mistral7b model by comparing its performance to the fine-tuned one.

+View the `qna.yaml` used to train the model on IBM Cloud for Financial Services [here](https://github.com/IBM/industry-solns-tech2025-ai-lab/blob/main/taxonomy/knowledge/technology/fscloud/qna.yaml).